ElectroTechnique/TSynth-for-Teensy3.6/Firmware/README.md

 This is the current firmware for TSynth - use the latest, earlier ones will be left here.
 It is a hex file that is flashed to Teensy using [Teensy Loader from PJRC](https://www.pjrc.com/teensy/loader.html) You will probably need to press the button on a the Teensy for the firmware to flash.

+- V1.22 - Fixed glide behaviour when notes were held.

 - V1.21 - Fixed odd glide behaviour.
 Now glides correctly from previous note.

 - V1.20 - Added oscilloscope display option in Settings.
 This is an 'experimental feature' that needs more work.